thanhyou00/OOP-in-C-/README.md

 </div>
 <br>

-## Object-oriented programming has several advantages over procedural programming:
+## Object-oriented programming has several advantages over procedural programming

 1. OOP is faster and easier to execute
 2. OOP provides a clear structure for the programs